River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ---

-## Why does X prefab change apply immediately but things like m_MaxWorkers don’t?
+## Why does a prefab change apply instantly for some sliders, but the same method can not be used for workers?

 Important:

 - Changing **processing rate / storage / some capacity** slider in Options UI can take effect immediately.
-- Changing **workers** needs a “rebuid” (rebuild the building, upgrade, add/remove extension) before the building shows true change in worker numbers.
+- Changing items like **workers** often needs a “rebuid” (rebuild the building, add/remove extension/upgrade) before the building shows true new worker limit.
-- Restarting the game usually does **not** force that refresh.
+- Restarting the game usually does **not** force that update.

-### What’s happening
+### What’s happening (simple)

-Some values are read from **prefab data** by simulation systems frequently (or affect newly spawned behavior quickly).
+Some values are read from **prefab** `*Data` by frequently (or affect newly spawned behavior quickly).
 Examples: processing rate, storage capacity, vehicle capacity.

-Other values are used to produce or update **instance runtime components** that are not fully “hot-reloaded.”
+Other values feed into **instance runtime components** that are computed/cached and not automatically invalidated when you edit prefab data.
-Workers are represented by instance-side systems that compute or cache a runtime worker limit (ex: `WorkProvider.m_MaxWorkers`).
+Workers are an example: the sim may use a cached per-building value (ex: WorkProvider.m_MaxWorkers) that isn’t recomputed just because WorkplaceData changed.
-Existing buildings may not re-run the “recompute my workforce limit” path just because you edited the prefab.
+Upgrades/extensions also complicate this: the game may combine multiple sources into a final runtime worker limit.

 ### Practical takeaway
 Example, if the mod scales something like worker counts: